Tritium $\beta$-decay in pionless effective field theory: Summary and outlook

-The NLO correction is about 1\% for the triton decay Gamow-Teller strength.
-In addition we have shown that these conclusions are insensitive to different arrangements of the effective range expansion.
-The fact that our calculation is carried out within a consistent perturbative approach allows reliable uncertainty estimates.
-We find that the theoretical uncertainty on the $^3$H decay rate is about 1\%, entailing an uncertainty of about 0.5 on $L_{1A}$, which is of the order of the uncertainty in $L_{1A}$ that originates from the experimental uncertainties in $g_A$ and the half-life measurement.
+We have used the NLO calculation to fix the NLO LEC, $l_{1, A}$ that is needed for a high-accuracy prediction of the solar proton-proton fusion rate \cite{Kong1, Kong2, Ando_proton}.
+The NLO correction that originates from the $l_{1, A}$ counterterm (short-range corrections) is about 3\% (15\%) of the tritium decay Gamow-Teller strength in the Z-(ERE-) parameterization.
+The short-range corrections associated with the ERE-parameterization are significantly larger than those associated with the Z-parameterization, which implies that the ERE-parameterization internal error is larger than that of the Z-parameterization.
+Also, the fact that our calculation is carried out within a consistent perturbative approach allows reliable uncertainty estimates originating from the experimental uncertainties in $g_A$ and the half-life measurement.